 Nano Banana Pro (built on Gemini 3 Pro Image) trades speed for polish.
 Richer textures, more natural lighting, better spatial composition.
 Slower — 10 to 20 seconds at standard resolution — but the results look like they came from professional design software.
 Accepts up to 11 reference images (6 object + 5 character).
 Same 4K ceiling.
 Pro has text-based Search Grounding (pulling factual information from Google Search) but not the Image Search Grounding that Nano Banana 2 has.

-The difference: Pro has an edge in absolute quality — richer textures, better lighting.
+The difference: Pro has an edge in absolute quality — richer textures, better lighting, deeper reasoning.
 Nano Banana 2 is 3 to 5 times faster, half the price, has Image Search Grounding, and accepts more reference images.
 For most creative work, start with Nano Banana 2 and move to Pro when the brief demands the polish.

 Pricing: Via Google’s API, roughly $0.067 per image (NB2) or $0.134 per image (Pro).
 Free access through Google AI Studio with limits.